xuesu/Arxived-LLM-Jailbreak/README.md

 - The provided text does not cover potential applications of the framework beyond the reported experimental results.
 - Some sections may lack comprehensive detail about all evaluated jailbreak methods and their specific classifications.
 - The extracted text appears to be incomplete.
 Additional details may be present in the full paper.
+### Smoke and Mirrors: Jailbreaking LLM-based Code Generation via Implicit Malicious Prompts
+#### 1. Summary of this text
+This paper presents CodeJailbreaker, a novel jailbreaking technique for LLM-based code generation that exposes safety vulnerabilities by encoding malicious intents implicitly within benign instructions.
+The study critiques conventional safety mechanisms that rely on explicit malicious prompts and showcases through experiments on the RMCBench benchmark that CodeJailbreaker significantly outperforms existing jailbreaking strategies across various code generation tasks.
+This research emphasizes the urgent need for improved safety protocols in LLMs to protect against implicit malicious cues that can evade traditional defenses.
+The findings reveal serious challenges in LLM safety during code generation.

+#### 2. **Related Metadata**
+- Tools/Algorithms created: CodeJailbreaker
+- Benchmarks introduced: RMCBench
+- Codebase/Data URL: *"Not mentioned."*
+- Evaluated LLMs: DeepSeek-V3, GPT-4, Qwen-plus, Claude-3.5, Gemini-2, CodeLlama-13B, DeepSeek-Coder-7B
+- Attack/Defense Techniques: Implicit malicious prompts, explicit malicious prompts, software evolution simulation
+- Frameworks Critiqued: *"Not referenced in this section."*

+#### 3. **Main Contributions**
+- Novel ideas/insights: Introducing implicit malicious prompts that encode malicious intent covertly instead of explicitly, advancing the methodologies for jailbreaking LLMs in code generation tasks.
+- Key problem(s) addressed: Uncovering safety issues in LLMs used for code generation and challenging the reliance on explicit prompts for safety mechanisms.
+- Building upon / challenging existing work: Challenges previous safety paradigms by demonstrating that benign instructions can still lead to malicious outputs through implicit cues.

+#### 4. **Methods & Approach**
+- Experimental setup: Large-scale experiments to evaluate jailbreak effectiveness on RMCBench, examining three code generation tasks—text-to-code, function-level completion, block-level completion.
+- Technical details: Utilized conventional LLMs to assess Attack Success Rate (ASR) and Malicious Ratio (MR).
+Specific design of implicit prompts that disguise malicious intent by mimicking software evolution processes.
+- Mathematical models or theoretical contributions: *"Not specified in the provided text."*

+#### 5. **Findings & Empirical Results**
+- Major experimental findings: CodeJailbreaker achieves an average ASR of 79.12% and MR of 64.76% across evaluated models, surpassing baseline methods significantly.
+- Benchmarks/metrics used: Attack Success Rate (ASR), Malicious Ratio (MR), categorized responses as GOOD, BAD, or UNCLEAR.
+- Notable trade-offs, limitations, or unexpected results: CodeLlama-13B and DeepSeek-Coder-7B were less affected by jailbreaking than general LLMs, indicating robust defenses in code-focused models.

+#### 6. **Implications for LLM Safety**
+- The findings signify that current safety measures are inadequate against implicit adversarial inputs, indicating a need for models to evolve beyond instruction-following paradigms.
+- Recommendations include strengthening safety mechanisms in LLMs to better detect and prevent subtle malicious cues during code generation.

+#### 7. **Missing Information & Caveats**
+- Missing sections: Specific details about the results and metrics regarding future work or larger evaluations across programming languages.
+- Amiguities: The text references potentially harmful outcomes and ethical considerations but does not elaborate on specific responsible AI practices tied to the research.

 ### Granite Guardian
 #### 1. Summary of this text
 The text provides an overview of the Granite Guardian models, which are designed to enhance risk detection for prompts and responses generated by large language models (LLMs).
 It details their comprehensive coverage of diverse risks including social bias, profanity, violence, and others, by using a dataset created from both human annotations and synthetic examples.
 With high AUC scores, Granite Guardian aims to improve AI safety across the community.
 The introduction highlights the importance of transparent, high-performance detection models in ensuring the responsible deployment of LLMs, further establishing the complex need for such error-prevention mechanisms.